Frequently Asked Questions (FAQs)

 The first municipal installation using pelleted fuel in the US was in Watertown, S.D. which fired the heating plant for the downtown area in the early 1970’s.
 They pelleted flax straw for this purpose.
 The installation operated until the flax grower moved out of town.
 (Courtesy of Bob Massengill, Pellet Systems Consulting).

-Are you trying to replace wood pellets with grass pellets?
+Are grass pellets meant to replace wood pellets?

 Absolutely not.
 If both were available for the same price, wood pellets would be preferred as they will burn with less ash, making for easier cleanup of the stove.
-If the pellet stove industry continues to expand at its current rate, however, there will not be enough wood pellets to meet the market.
+If the biomass combustion industry continues to expand, however, there will not be enough wood pellets to meet the market.
 This is the situation in parts of Europe and why wood pellets are currently being imported from North America to Europe (only economical due to subsidies).

 Why are you bothering with this?
 Americans will not choose to cope with the relative inconvenience of a pellet heating system.